-At Dartmouth, her responsibilities include recruiting, scouting, post player development, alumni relations and the academic liaison among many others.
+At Dartmouth, her responsibilities include recruiting, scouting, wing player development, alumni relations and the academic liaison among many others.

 Micir transitioned from a player to coach in her first season on the bench after spending the previous two seasons playing overseas in Europe.
 Her most recent team was Challenge Sports Binnenland.Rotterdam in Rotterdam, The Netherlands where she was a starter on the top team in the league.
 On this team, Micir played with multiple members of the Dutch National Team.
 In her first season overseas, Micir was also an all-star with Residence Walferdange in Luxembourg, where she led the team in scoring, rebounding and assists.
 During her stint with both clubs, Micir also ran clinics and practices for the youth programs.